Colonial charters in the Thirteen Colonies

 A charter is a document that gives colonies the legal rights to exist.
 Charters can bestow certain rights on a town, city, university, or other institution.

 Colonial charters were approved when the king gave a grant of exclusive powers for the governance of land to proprietors or a settlement company.
 The charters defined the relationship of the colony to the mother country as free from involvement from the Crown.
 For the trading companies, charters vested the powers of government in the company in England.
-The officers would determine the administration, laws, and ordinances for the colony but only as conforming to the laws of England.
+The officers would determine the administration, laws, & ordinances for the colony but only as conforming to the laws of England.
 Proprietary charters gave governing authority to the proprietor, who determined the form of government, chose the officers, and made laws subject to the advice and consent of the freemen.
 All colonial charters guaranteed to the colonists the vague rights and privileges of Englishmen, which would later cause trouble during the American Revolution.
-In the second half of the 17th century, the Crown looked upon charters as obstacles to colonial control and substituted the royal province for corporations and proprietary governments.
+In the second half of the 17th century, the Crown looked upon charters as obstacles to colonial control and substituted the royal colony for corporations and proprietary governments.

 History

 The Virginia and Massachusetts charters were given to business corporations.
 Regular meetings of company officers and stockholders were the only governmental institutions required.
 The Virginia charter, issued in 1606, and revised in 1609 and 1612, was revoked upon bankruptcy of the sponsoring and organizing Virginia Company of London in 1624.
 The second Colonial Charter was granted to Massachusetts Bay in 1629, settling at Boston and Salem, a decade after the first "New Englanders" at Plymouth Colony further south towards Cape Cod.
-In 1684, the Chancery Court in England voided the charter and changed it to a royal colony.
+In 1684, the Chancery Court in England voided the charter and changed the status of the former private colony to a royal colony.
 Charles II placed Massachusetts under the authority of the unified Dominion of New England in 1685.
 After William III and Mary II had ascended to the thrones of England, Scotland, and Ireland, in addition to the stewardship of the Dutch Republic, they issued Massachusetts Bay a new liberal charter in 1691.

 Charles II granted Connecticut its charter in 1662 with the right of self-government.
 When James II ascended the throne in 1685, he tried to revoke the Connecticut charter and sent Sir Edmund Andros to receive it for the Crown.
 Captain Joseph Wadsworth spirited the precious document out a window and stole the charter and hid it in a hollow oak tree, the "Charter Oak," until James was overthrown.
 Connecticut temporarily lost the right of self-government under the unification of the several colonies into the Dominion of New England in 1687 until it was reinstated 1689.
 The last charter by Charles II was issued to Rhode Island in 1663.
 Connecticut and Rhode Island attained colonial charters as already established colonies that allowed them to elect their own governors.